blocksds/sdk/docs/content/technical/devkitarm_porting_guide.md

 also need to be resolved before updating to BlocksDS.
 Some known issues and their remedies are documented here; note that this list is not exhaustive.

+### ARM7 changes

+In libnds, while the ARM9 initializes console hardware in a separate function called before `main()`, the ARM7 does so as part of its code.
+Over time, these initializations have been modified.
+Not adhering to them can cause issues - for example, a missing `touchInit();` can lead to the touch screen not functioning as expected.

+When updating old homebrew with custom ARM7 binaries, it is recommended to study the latest version of [the default ARM7 binary](https://github.com/blocksds/sdk/tree/master/sys/default_arm7) to apply any necessary changes.

+### Replacing IPC with FIFO

+Many old libnds-based homebrew extend the `TransferRegion` memory area to facilitate communication between the ARM9 and ARM7 CPUs.
+With the introducion of the FIFO message queue system, this approach is discouraged for message/command passing.
+For sharing buffers, one can use the FIFO system to send pointers to main RAM.

+### Legacy register names

+Old versions of libnds used alternate name defines for the DS console's memory mapped registers.
+They are primarily distinguished by not having the `REG_` prefix; for example, `SUB_BLEND_CR` has been replaced by `REG_BLDCNT_SUB` in newer versions.

+A translation table is provided in `#include <nds/registers_alt.h>`; this can be used as a stopgap to compile the project and update all uses of legacy register names.

 ### New assembly function definition syntax

 For ARM/Thumb interwork (calling ARM functions from Thumb and vice versa) to work